mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 > (From "Buddhist Wisdom: The Diamond Sutra and the Heart Sutra" by Edward Conze, pp. 30, immediately following the passage quoted in the previous talk.)

 In this chapter 7, there are two questions: What is Buddha?
-The second question is, what are dharmas taught (or preached) by Buddha, Tathagata?
+The second question is, what are the dharmas taught or preached by Buddha, Tathagata?

 Buddha asked Subhuti: "Is there any dharma which the Tathagata has fully known as 'the utmost, right and perfect enlightenment'?"
 So, what does the Buddha experience?
 What does he know about enlightenment?
 What is enlightenment?
 Has the Buddha fully known the utmost right or perfect enlightenment, or not?

 In Japanese, enlightenment is described by three different characters.
 One is kaku - awareness.
 Second is satori - you are very familiar with this term, satori.
-Third is sho - that is usually translated as 'realization'.
+Third is sho - that is usually translated as "realization".
 So enlightenment, broadly speaking, is to know or to awaken to the real nature, original nature of existence.
-Original nature of existence is, truth.
+[The] original nature of existence is, truth.

 ##### 5:25

 According to [the] first term, kaku, awareness, this kind of enlightenment is to know, to experience the truth at the conscious level.
 Still that experience of enlightenment which is called awareness is at the conscious level.
 So whoever you are, if you practice zazen – or even though you don't practice zazen – if you do your best to take care of your life, living in peace with all sentient beings with your best effort, at that time, whoever you are, everybody can experience awareness, which allows you to touch the core of existence.

 This is [the] first experience; everyone can do [this].
 But this experience of awareness is still at the conscious level.
 So, even though you understand [the] universe, there is still some difficulty for us to know how we should put it into practice.
 We don't know what to do.
 Because [the] experience of the universe through awareness doesn't work enough appropriately in your daily living.

 So that is awareness.

+##### 7:50

 The second is satori.
 Satori is a little deeper than [the] experience of awareness, because satori is that awareness which penetrates your body, your skin, muscle, bone, and marrow.
 So, you really understand what the universe is, how all beings exist, through your body and mind, skin, muscle, bone, and marrow.
 You understand pretty well.
 So your daily living [is] a little bit free from their difficulties, because you understand pretty well and you know a little bit how to practice [with] the universe in your daily living, how to practice the experience of satori in your daily living.